Established November 22, 2005

 Banks, the nucleus of the financial services industry, are public entities in their nature and responsibility to broadly contribute to the economy and society.
 Consequently, banks are expected to play a role in assisting the reforms being promoted throughout society today.

-We, the banks, hereby establish the Code of Conduct, with the view that banks continue to endeavor to fulfill societal expectations by complying with the letter and spirit of relevant laws and regulations, international rules and the underlying spirit, as well as doing their duties toward creation of a sustainable society while respecting the human rights through maintaining strict self-discipline.
+We, the banks, hereby establish the Code of Conduct, with the view that banks continue to endeavor to fulfill societal expectations by complying with the letter and spirit of relevant laws and regulations, international rules and the underlying spirit, as well as doing their duties toward realization of a sustainable society, while respecting the human rights of all persons through maintaining strict self-discipline.

 In complying with the Code, it is important that the top management of banks take the lead and demonstrate strong leadership so that every bank employee comprehends the importance of the Code and acts according to the Code.

 Banks, their executives and their staff must bear in mind that it is essential for banks to nurture societal confidence in them by completing their mission of contributing to the development of the economy and society.
 Specifically, banks must do so by complying with this Code and the meanings of individual rules and providing high-quality financial services that fulfill the true need of customers through their customer-orientd business conducts.

 In the event of an incident among members that would remarkably violate the intention of the Code, JBA will activate its self-corrective function and bring the matter up to the Advisory Committee for Self-discipline of Member Banks and initiate strict action against the member.